 How Effective Is Vivitrol in Keeping People Sober?

 Even though some patients won’t get as high or drunk while using Vivitrol, some still drink or use drugs while on it.
 The urge to fix it is simply overwhelming.
 But studies have shown that taking Vivitrol is much more effective than doing nothing at all.
 According to the National Institute of Health in regards to a study of opiate addicts who took Naltrexone for 24 weeks:

 …50.9% of patients were opiate free at the end of the year.
 (NIH)

 Since the river trail is an aggressive anti-opiate, The drug could be dangerous if taken with opiates in the system.
 If this were to happen, the drug would send the patient into what’s called acute withdrawal syndrome, where the symptoms of opiate detox are intensified and exaggerated.
 Therefore, it’s always extremely important that one be completely free of opiates before getting their injection.
 And just because Vivitrol reduces the euphoric effects of alcohol doesn’t mean that alcohol won’t get your body drunk.
 You are drinking excessive amounts of alcohol even while on Vivitrol will affect your body.
 Motor skills and judgment will be affected, and you could still get a DUI.

 Is Vivitrol Right for Me or My Loved One?

 If you or a loved one is suffering from addiction, the first step is to receive treatment.
 For example, we offer medical detox, residential rehab, and dual diagnosis.
 The drug is only given to someone with certified addiction counseling.
-If you think this might be you or someone you know, contact Evoke Wellness MA today.
+If you think this might be you or someone you know, contact Evoke Wellness at Cohasset today.
 We have an addiction specialist that is here to help you on your path to sobriety and answer any question you have.
 Our specialists are available around the clock and all calls are free and confidential.